LidiyaKocherzhuk/Furniture_Shop/REDME.md

 For watching to changes and automatically rebuild the part

 -------
-After that all we started our project.
+After that all, we started our project.

 At first we run:
 ### `docker-compose build`